12rootx/Auto-ELT-pipeline-multi-agent-system-for-medallion-warehouse/README.md

-# 🧠 Auto ELT Agent
+# 🧠 Auto ELT Pipeline Agentic System

 > **Automated ELT pipeline generator** that creates complete data warehouses from **natural language descriptions** using **LangGraph for multi-agent system**, **dlt for ingestion**, and **dbt for transformation**.